Chapter 4 Johan

 “I made it with Yvonne last night!” enthused Gerty, bobbing up and down with glee.

-“Oh, Gerty – I love it!”
+“Oh, Gerty, I love it!”

-“Come and see your room!”
+“Come and see your room!” she exclaimed, clasping her brother’s cheeks between her hands.

 Johan looked at Yan and Yvonne briefly in turn as he and Gerty moved toward the stairs.

 “We’ll see you soon!” called Yvonne.
-“We’ll leave you to settle in!”
+“We’ll leave you to settle in.”